ColinPitrat/RustMisc/README.md

 ## model
 A model of a rust directory with unit tests (in the code itself, allowed to test private functions) and integration tests (in tests subdirectory, only able to test public interface).

+## ttf
+A parser for TTF files.
+This was just to understand how font works and playing with drawing Bezier curves.

 ## snake
 A snake game